needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 For example, if you add `[GhostComponent(PrefabType=GhostPrefabType.Client)]` to RenderMesh, the ghost won’t have a RenderMesh when it is instantiated on the server, but it will have it when instantiated on the client.

-A component can set __OwnerPredictedSendType__ in the __GhostComponentAttribute__ to control which clients the component is sent to when it is owner predicted.
+A component can set __SendTypeOptimization__ in the __GhostComponentAttribute__ to control which clients the component is sent to whenever a ghost type is known at compile time.
 The available modes are:
+* __None__ - the component is never sent to any clients.
+NetCode will not modify the component on the clients which do not receive it.
 * __Interpolated__ - the component is only sent to clients which are interpolating the ghost.
 * __Predicted__ - the component is only sent to clients which are predicting the ghost.
 * __All__ - the component is sent to all clients.

 If a component is not sent to a client NetCode will not modify the component on the client which did not receive it.

-A component can also set __SendDataForChildEntity__ to true or false in order to control if the component it sent when it is part of a child entity of a ghost with multiple entities.
+A component can also set __SendDataForChildEntity__ to true in order to change the default (of not serializing children), allowing this component to be serialized when on a child.

 A component can also set __SendToOwner__ in the __GhostComponentAttribute__ to specify if the component should be sent to client who owns the entity.
 The available values are:
 * __SendToOwner__ - the component is only sent to the client who own the ghost